-While the majority of COVID-19 patients will likely be adequately covered either by their ACA-compliant and/or employer sponsored insurance plan or by the federal government, there are a few situations where patients may fall through the cracks and receive significant bills for their care.
+While the majority of COVID-19 patients will likely be adequately covered for their Covid medical bills either by their ACA-compliant and/or employer sponsored insurance plan or by the federal government, there are a few situations where patients may fall through the cracks and receive significant bills for their care.

-The first case will be accidental billings.
+The first case will be accidental Covid medical billings.
 Hospital billing departments process massive amounts of claims and inevitably some things fall through the cracks and get incorrectly billed, double billed, or billed to a patient instead of insurance.
-There will likely be mistakes made where patients are inadvertently billed for their COVID-19 related medical care despite the best intentions of the hospita.
+There will likely be mistakes made where patients inadvertently recieve COVID-19 related hospital bills despite the best intentions of the hospital.

 The first step is to check to see if you are part of the group that was accidentally billed.
-Call the number on your bill and walk through this – pointing out that the bill is for COVID-19 related treatment and ask the person on the other end of the line whether billing for this was intentional.
+Call the number on your Covid medical bill and walk through this – pointing out that the bill is for COVID-19 related treatment and ask the person on the other end of the line whether billing for this was intentional.
 A key point to remember is that the person you’re talking to is not the person who made the decision to bill you.
 You want to get that person on your side – don’t attack them.
-Work with them to figure out what can be done to get the bill wiped.
+Work with them to figure out how you can get help with your Covid medical bills and what can be done to get the bill wiped.

-If the hospital informs you that the charges are correct and believes they are in their right to bill you for these charges, you can take this to the public sphere.
+If the hospital informs you that the charges are correct and believes they are in their right to bill you for these Covid-19 related charges, you can take this to the public sphere.
 Write a letter to the CFO of the hospital and CC the billing department, financial aid department, and even your US Senators and Representative and the State Attorney General.
 Make it public that the hospital is billing you for COVID-19 charges and that you think they are doing so incorrectly.
-This type of publicity, especially with both political parties strongly against patients paying for COVID-19 charges, has a strong chance of getting your balances wiped.
+This type of publicity, especially with both political parties strongly against patients paying for Covid medical bills, has a strong chance of getting your balances wiped.